polterguy/lizzie/docs/introduction.md

 `any` function will evaluate to its first argument.
 While for `all`, if the first argument yields null, we know that `all` as a whole will not yield anything.

-This implies that for expensive functions, that have a significant cost to evaluate, we _must_ use the `@` symbol to avoid evaluating the condition before we know for a fact that we need to.
+To consistently support this in Lizzie, and to avoid erronous code being created, we _must_ use the `@` symbol to avoid evaluating the condition before we know for a fact that we need to.
+This allows for something called _"lazy evaluation"_ of conditions.
 And since the value of the n-1 argument always decides if we need to evaluate the n argument, we can significantly conserve resources by postponing the evaluation of the condition in both our `any` functions and our `all` functions.
 Hence, both of these two functions requires you to use _"lazy